-7.1.2 WAN Participant Responsibilities

-- (1) WAN Participant responsibilities include the following: - (a) A prospective WAN Participant is required to complete a WAN application, signed by the WAN Participant's Authorized Representative, and sign the ERCOT Private WAN Agreement, which governs installation, operation, and maintenance of the WAN hardware.
+- 7.1.2 WAN Participant Responsibilities - (1) WAN Participant responsibilities include the following: - (a) A prospective WAN Participant is required to complete a WAN application, signed by the WAN Participant's Authorized Representative, and sign the ERCOT Private WAN Agreement, which governs installation, operation, and maintenance of the WAN hardware.
 Appropriate WAN documents can be obtained by contacting ERCOT.
-The WAN application shall include the following information at a minimum: - (i) WAN circuit termination location and requested functionality specifications; - (ii) WAN Participant's primary and backup contacts for WAN facilities management and services;

-- (iii) WAN Participant's primary and backup contacts for WAN emergency restoration; - (iv) WAN Invoicing contact information; - (v) WAN Participant's 24x7 Operations Desk Long Distance number; and - (vi) WAN Participant's 24x7 Analog Line for maintenance. - (b) Each WAN Participant must timely update information provided to ERCOT in the application process, and must promptly respond to any reasonable request by ERCOT for updated information regarding the WAN Participant or the information provided to ERCOT in item (a) above.
-Changes to any of the information listed in (a) above shall be submitted to ERCOT using a Notice of Change of Information form. - (c) A WAN Participant shall provide physical security systems compliant with the applicable Critical Infrastructure Protection (CIP) requirement of the North American Electric Reliability Corporation (NERC) Reliability Standards. - (d) WAN Participant equipment provided by ERCOT that exchanges ICCP Data, Resource-Specific XML Data, or operational voice communications with ERCOT shall connect directly to the ERCOT WAN.
-ERCOT will work with each WAN Participant to determine the most appropriate WAN demarcation point.
-Criteria for determining demarcation points include: - (i) Reliability; - (ii) Location of data centers; - (iii) Location of control centers and/or communication centers: - (iv) Location of disaster recovery facilities; - (v) Location of Energy and Market Management System (EMMS) equipment; - (vi) Location of ICCP equipment; - (vii) Location of Resource-Specific XML equipment; and - (viii) Location of private branch exchange (PBX) equipment installation. - (d) ERCOT is responsible for the reliable transport of communications over the ERCOT WAN and will make the ultimate determination of the demarcation point location.
+The WAN application shall include the following information at a minimum: - (i) WAN circuit termination location and requested functionality specifications; - (ii) WAN Participant's primary and backup contacts for WAN facilities management and services; (iii) WAN Participant's primary and backup contacts for WAN emergency restoration; (iv) WAN Invoicing contact information; (v) WAN Participant's 24x7 Operations Desk Long Distance number; and (vi) WAN Participant's 24x7 Analog Line for maintenance. (b) application process, and must promptly respond to any reasonable request by ERCOT for updated information regarding the WAN Participant or the information provided to ERCOT in item (a) above.
+Changes to any of the information listed in (a) above shall be submitted to ERCOT using a Notice of Change of Information form. c) A WAN Participant shall provide physical security systems compliant with the applicable Critical Infrastructure Protection (CIP) requirement of the North American Electric Reliability Corporation (NERC) Reliability Standards. (c) (d) (i) Reliability; (ii) Location of data centers; (iii) Location of control centers and/or communication centers; (iv) Location of disaster recovery facilities; (v) Location of Energy and Market Management System (EMMS) equipment; (vi) Location of ICCP equipment; (vii) Location of Resource-Specific XML equipment; and (viii) Location of private branch exchange (PBX) equipment installation. (d) ERCOT is responsible for the reliable transport of communications over the ERCOT WAN and will make the ultimate determination of the demarcation point location.